getantidote/getantidote.github.io/_sections/04-install.md

 ## .zshrc

-After installation, the simplest way to use antidote is to call the `antidote load` command from your `.zshrc`:
+After installation, the recommended way to use antidote is to call the `antidote load` command from your `.zshrc`:

 ```zsh
 # now, simply add these two lines in your ~/.zshrc